vercel/next.js/errors/export-no-custom-routes.md

 #### Why This Error Occurred

-In your `next.config.js` `rewrites`, `redirects`, or `headers` were defined when `next export` was being run.
+In your `next.config.js` `rewrites`, `redirects`, or `headers` were defined while `next export` was being run outside of a platform that supports them.

-These do not apply when exporting your Next.js application manually.
+These configs do not apply when exporting your Next.js application manually.

 #### Possible Ways to Fix It